hpssjellis/maker100-eco/README.md

 | <a name="0" href="0">`0`</a>  Group Final Project  |      |     |   <details closed> <summary>More Instructions</summary> ... </details> <details closed> <summary>ChatGPT Prompt</summary> ... </details>  |

 <br><br><br>
-## From the original [maker100](https://github.com/hpssjellis/maker100) course but not able to do with this course
+## From the original [maker100](https://github.com/hpssjellis/maker100) course but not able to do with this course since the hardware does not run Ethernet

 | Topic | Example Code| Video | Instructions |
 |:---|:---|:---|:---|